ahmetgsu/movie-app/README.md

 # Movie Search App (React.JS)

 What this project is about to create a tiny movie search app by firstly using React and then implement Redux to practice my Redux knowledge.

-App get data from [http://www.omdbapi.com/](http://www.omdbapi.com/) This is my second React and first React-Redux project.
+App gets data from [http://www.omdbapi.com/](http://www.omdbapi.com/) This is my second React and first React-Redux project.

 ## Table of contents: